SpencerHHayes/language-ats/README.md

 Package Created by [Spencer Hayes](https://www.github.com/SpencerHHayes)
 # Installation
 ***
+A video of the three different methods of installation can be found [here](https://www.youtube.com/watch?v=PxVNUA6pVRw).
+The three methods are as follows:
 * Install via Settings Menu in Atom.
 Go to Install -> Install Packages and Search "language-ats".
 * Install via Atom Package Manager (apm).
 Via terminal type:
 ```